aminb99/choquet-integral-NN/README.md

-# The Chqouet Integral Neural Network
+# The Choquet Integral Neural Network
 This is a PyTorch implementation of the paper, "[Enabling Explainable Fusion in Deep Learning with Fuzzy Integral Neural Networks](https://arxiv.org/pdf/1905.04394.pdf)".
 If you use this work, please cite as

     @misc{islam2019Enabling,